Pedro Calungsod: Training and force-conversions in Guam

 In Cebu, Calungsod received primary education at a Jesuit boarding school, mastering the Catechism and learning to communicate in Spanish.
 He also likely honed his drawing, painting, singing, acting, and carpentry skills, as these were necessary for missionary work.

 In 1668, Calungsod, then around 14, was amongst the young catechists chosen to accompany Spanish Jesuit missionaries to the Islas de Los Ladrones ("Isles of Thieves"), which had been renamed the Mariana Islands the year before to honor both the Virgin Mary and the mission's benefactress, María Ana of Austria, Queen Regent of Spain.
 Calungsod accompanied the priest Diego San Vitores to Guam to catechize the native Chamorros.
 Missionary life on the island was difficult as provisions did not arrive regularly, the jungles and terrain were difficult to traverse, and the Marianas were frequently devastated by typhoons.
 Through colonization, the conversion mission resulted to a significant number of locals being baptized, many were converted without their consent.
 After a series of force-conversions, Diego Luis de San Vitores and Pedro Calungsod continued and forcefully converted the small daughter of Chief Matå'pang, the leader of the indigenous Chamorro people, without the consent of the child or the child's father.
 This colonial disrespect caused Chief Matå'pang to defend his community from the colonizers, ending with the death of Calungsod and Vitores in 1672, similar to how Lapulapu defended his people against the colonizer Magellan in the Philippines.
+However, the notion that that the Spanish forced the people of the Marianas to be baptized without their consent is most likely a lie since, as early as year 1246, Pope Innocent IV explicitly banned forced baptism, as irregular and depending on the case, illegitimate.